erinvdoyle/tarot/README.md

 I have aimed to give this site a simple, intuitive interface.
 Ease of navigation allows the visitor to engage with their game of choice without delay.

+Examples of this site's interactive features include:

+- Sound toggle buttons
-Examples of this site's interactive features include sound toggle buttons, sound effects and animations for correct and incorrect answers, sound effects and animations througout the tarot draw, and the option to exit out of whichever game is being played.
+- Sound effects and animations for correct and incorrect answers
+- Sound effects and animations througout the tarot draw
+- The option to exit out of whichever game is being played
+- A quiz results blurb determined by the number of points scored

 ## Favicon